 · Understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time.

-· Are competent in geographical skills, such as analyse and communicate with a range of data, interpret a range of sources of geographical information and communicate geographical information in a variety of ways.
+· Are competent in geographical skills, such as analysis and communicate with a range of data, interpret a range of sources of geographical information and communicate geographical information in a variety of ways.

 |Curriculum and Teaching and Learning Overview||In Geography we provide an engaging learning environment for students where they are able to display their ability and be stretched and challenged.
 Students learn and practice skills such as knowledge, understanding, application, interpretation, analysing, evaluating and making judgments.
 This leads our students to deep and critical thinking which is applied to physical, human and environmental geography.